timescale/docs/promscale/tobs/tobs.md

 The observability stack (tobs), is a pre-packaged distribution of observability tools and dashboard interfaces which can be installed on any existing Kubernetes cluster.
-It includes many of the most popular open-source observability tools including Prometheus, Grafana, Jaeager, TimescaleDB, and [other components][stack-components].
+It includes many of the most popular open-source observability tools including Prometheus, Grafana, TimescaleDB, and [other components][stack-components].
 Together, these provide a maintainable solution to analyze the traffic on the server and identify any potential problems with a deployment.
 You can use Helm charts to configure and update [tobs][tobs] deployments.